Frustrated when you read an article about ancient memory techniques that only covers the Greek mnemonic tradition?

 For the purposes of this article, I’m not going to exclude either of those periods.
 Both the Medieval and Renaissance periods definitely count as “very old” in my mind, though I’m certainly interested in your thoughts on this and hope you’ll leave a comment if you think differently.

-There are many Aboriginal and Indiginous memory techniques.
+There are many Aboriginal and Indigenous memory techniques.
 Some have caught the interest of scientists and been validated through contemporary testing methods.

 These techniques include: